Hardvan/The-OS-sential-Guide/README.md

 # Codebase for OS EL Project

+This repository contains the codebase for the Operating Systems EL Project.

+## Topics

+1. CPU Scheduling
+2. Process Synchronization
+3. Multi-threading

-This repository contains a CPU scheduling algorithm implementation in Python using Flask web framework.
+This repository also contains four CPU scheduling algorithms implementation in Python using Flask web framework.

 [Link to the website](http://theossentialguide.pythonanywhere.com/)